Connect with a certified trainer for free

 Symptoms

-You may have a tear of the meniscus and knee arthritis if you are over the age of 40 and have had symptoms of knee arthritis in the past such activity-related pain, stiffness, and swelling of the knee and you experienced a injury to the knee and have the following symptoms :
+You may have a tear of the meniscus and knee arthritis if you are over the age of 40 and have had symptoms of knee arthritis in the past, such as activity-related pain, joint stiffness, and swelling of the knee, and you experienced an injury to the knee and have the following symptoms:

 • Tenderness